metacpan/metacpan-cpan-extracted/distros/A/App-Tarotplane/README.md

 of **tarotplane**.

 ### Card Files
-A **tarotplane** card file consists of lines that contain terms and their respective definitions seperated by a colon (:).
-Text preceding the colon is considered the term, text following the colon is considered the term's definition.
+A **tarotplane** card file is a text file that contains cards seperated by a delimitting line, which is a line the contains nothing but a percentage (%) sign.
+Each card must contain a term and a definition, seperated by a colon (:).
+Terms precede the colon, definitions follow the colon.

 Lines starting with a hash (#) are treated as comments and are ignored.
 Blank lines are also ignored.

-*example.cards* shows how one could format a card file.

 #### Escape Sequences
 An escape sequence is a pair of characters, a forward slash (\\) and some other